zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 Upgrade to WP Smush Pro and optimize more and larger image files faster to increase your site’s performance.

+== Frequently Asked Questions ==

+= I just finished running Smush and Google Pagespeed still says my images need compressing and resizing.
+How do I fix it? =

+This means your images were not properly scaled for where they are being displayed.
+Scaling images before uploading them can be time consuming but can save space and speedup load time.
+First, determine what size your image needs to be.
+You can use the built-in developer tools in Chrome or Firefox to find what height and width your image should be.
+Once you know how large the image should be, scale your images to the right size.

+<strong>Tip:</strong> you may not be need to scale each image individually.
+If the images are in your Media Library, you may be able to fix them with a plugin.

+= Does Smush delete or replace my original full-size images? =

+Nope.
+WordPress crops and resizes every image you upload for embedding on your site.
+By default, Smush only compresses these cropped and resized images, not your original full-size images.
+To compress your original full-sized images use <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">WP Smush Pro</a>.

+= What type of file should I use for my images (GIF, PNG, JPG)? =

+GIF files are large and can’t be optimized much.
+They should only be used if the image is animated.

+PNG is best for computer generated graphics (vectors, logos, fonts, etc.), images with few colors or images with transparency.

+JPG should be used for photography or images with a lot of color variation.

+= I’m a photographer can I keep all my EXIF data? =

+Yes!
+EXIF data stores camera settings, focal length, date, time and location information in image files.
+EXIF data makes image files larger but if you are a photographer you may want to preserve this information.
+We have included the option to preserve EXIF image data in WP Smush.

+= I just ran bulk smush and some of my images didn't get compressed? =

+First, check to see if you're receiving any server errors.
+If your images seem to be processing correctly check the file size of the images being skipped.
+Images over 1mb will be skipped.
+To compress images up to 32mb get <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">WP Smush Pro</a>.

 == Screenshots ==

 1. Watch as your image library is processed – up to 50 images at a time.